Discretised sum-product theorems by Shannon-type inequalities: Introduction

-To obtain the bound $0 < c < s/6$ for the \emph{sum-product} problem for all $s<1/2$, we will rely on a recent generalisation of Marstrand's theorem by Orponen--Shmerkin--Wang.
-They proved that for every pair of Borel sets $E,F \subset \R^2$ both of Hausdorff dimension $s\in (0,2)$, the set of directions between $E$ and $F$ (that is, directions of line segments with one endpoint in $E$ and one endpoint in $F$) has Hausdorff dimension at least $\min(1,s)$ (and has positive Lebesgue measure if $s>1$).
+We will rely on a recent generalisation of Marstrand's theorem by Orponen--Shmerkin--Wang \cite{orp}.
+They proved that for every pair of Borel sets $E,F \subset \R^2$ which are both not contained in a line, and both of Hausdorff dimension $s\in (0,2)$, the set of directions between $E$ and $F$ (that is, directions of line segments with one endpoint in $E$ and one endpoint in $F$) has Hausdorff dimension at least $\min\{1,s\}$ (and has positive Lebesgue measure if $s>1$).
 (We will need their stronger version of the same theorem involving Frostman estimates.)